sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 Get a Grid certificate
 ======================

 Grid certificates are supplied by a Certificate Authority (CA).
-Users affiliated with Dutch institutes can request a digital certificate either by ``Sectigo`` or ``DutchGrid`` CA.
+Users affiliated with Dutch institutes can request a digital certificate either by ``Harica`` or ``DutchGrid`` CA. From 2025, our certificates will be provided by "Harica", instead of "Sectigo".

 .. sidebar:: How to obtain a Grid certificate?

 		.. seealso:: Find detailed info in our mooc video :ref:`mooc-get-certificate`.

-If you are a researcher in the Netherlands we recommended you to request a certificate via ``Sectigo``, by using your institutional login.
+If you are a researcher in the Netherlands we recommended you to request a certificate via ``Harica``, by using your institutional login.
 This is the easiest and fastest way to get a Grid certificate.
-In cases that the Sectigo option is not applicable, you can request a DutchGrid CA certificate.
+In cases that the Harica option is not applicable, you can request a DutchGrid CA certificate.

 Here you can find details for obtaining and installing a Grid certificate:

 .. toctree::
    :maxdepth: 1

+   certificates/harica
    certificates/sectigo
    certificates/dutchgrid